fernandohackbart/bikeride-lagom/README.md

 This project is a learning project to understand Lagom framework

-The application is composed of a context of three objects:
+The application is composed of a context of three aggregates:

 - **Biker**: The person that participates on bike rides by subscribing to a ride.
 - **Track**: Sequence of waypoints to be followed as part of a ride